When do I have to add cookies manually?

 Will manually added cookies be blocked automatically?

 No, these cookies will not get blocked automatically.
 Since the scanner doesn’t pick up on the cookie, the auto blocker will have no instructions to prevent the cookie from being set.
-You can manually mark up the banner script with
+You can manually mark up the scripts with

-type="text/plain" to manually prevent the resource from loading prior consent.
-See more info regarding the manual implementation here: manual implementation
+type="text/plain" to prevent the resource from loading prior consent.
+See more info regarding the manual implementation and marking up cookie scripts in this guide, step 4: manual markup guide